SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 > **💡 Note**<br>
+> - It is advisable to avoid specifying multiple different output parameters (exporting, returning, changing) in a signature to reduce complexity.
 > - Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmethods_general.htm).
 > - You may find the addition `EXCEPTIONS` especially in definitions of older classes.
 They are for non-class-based exceptions.
 This addition should not be used in ABAP for Cloud Development.
+See the section [Class-Based Exceptions](#class-based-exceptions), and the section [Classic Exceptions](27_Exceptions.md#classic-exceptions) in the [Exceptions and Runtime Errors](27_Exceptions.md) cheat sheet.

 <p align="right"><a href="#top">⬆️ back to top</a></p>